 If the EA decides not to comply with your request, they must inform you in writing, giving reasons for the decision and they must also inform you of your appeal rights and how you can appeal.

-Stage 5 – Statement of Special Educational Needs
+Stage 5 of the 5 Stage SEN Framework – Statement of Special Educational Needs

 The EA may decide to issue a statement when the statutory assessment is completed.
 A statement of special educational needs (SEN) is a legal document that sets out your child’s needs and the extra help that will be put in place to meet those needs.